wavefrontHQ/docs/pages/doc/ts_align.md

 ## Description

 The `align()` function adjusts the display of each time series described by the expression, by grouping the data values into buckets of the specified duration and then returning a single displayed value for each bucket.

 By default, each returned value is the mean (average) of the values that were reported in a bucket.
 You can specify a different summarization method if you want the bucketed values to be aggregated in some other way (e.g. counted, summed, etc.).
 For example, if your time series reports data once a minute, but you want the data values to be displayed every 30 minutes (and summarized by median over that time window), use `align(30m, median, ts(my.metric))`.

+`align()` returns values at intervals that start at the beginning of epoch time (Jan 1, 1970).
+For example, `align(2d, ts(my.metric))` produces a value at every 48-hour interval starting with `1970-01-01T00:00:00Z`.

+`align()` returns each value at the beginning of the interval that contains the data values it summarizes.
+For example, suppose `align(1m, sum, ts(my.metric))` returns a value at 10:05:00pm.
+This returned value is the sum of the values reported by `my.metric` from 10:05:00pm to 10:05:59pm.

 Metrics are automatically pre-aligned for performance reasons when more than 100 time series are used in an aggregation function.
 You might see a pre-align warning even if you're not using the `align()` function.
 You can ignore the warning in most cases, for instance, if a metric reflects a parameter changing over time.